 Select Layer> New Adjustment Layer> Black and White.
 A window with the settings will appear.
 For now, just click OK without touching any of the settings and change the blending mode of the Black and White adjustment layer to Overlay.

-4 comments on “Gritty HDR”
+4 responses to “Gritty HDR”

 Leave a Reply